TIES was a collaboration among CIRCLE and STEM departments to support faculty in transforming their courses through evidence-based pedagogies.

 Recent literature on curriculum development suggests that departments should be the focus of curricular innovations, and so in the pilot phase of TIES, Biology and Psychological and Brain Sciences will be the first departments to participate.
 After the pilot two additional departments will be selected to participate in TIES.

-In the pilot phase of TIES, CIRCLE staff and the TIES project team will
+In the pilot phase of TIES, CIRCLE staff and the TIES project team

 Our model for culture change is adapted from the Carl Wieman Science Education Initiative, which has been successful at two large research universities.
-As such, the TIES project team provides initial support to departments by
+As such, the TIES project team provided initial support to departments by

 - supporting faculty as they introduce evidence-based teaching strategies to their courses,